EliezerIsrael/yahoo-earnings-calendar/README.md

 # Yahoo!
 Earnings Calendar Scraper
 Scrapes Yahoo!
 Finance earnings calendar to get data for a specific date or a date range.
+This is worked on top of the original repo here: https://github.com/wenboyu2/yahoo-earnings-calendar Adapted to work for Python 3.
+Added region parameter to allow retrieval of a specific region.
+Use two digit country code as the example below.

 ## Installation
 ### Pip